Considering adding dental SEO to your digital marketing strategy?

 In fact, you might want to use some of those other ways even if you do have SEMRush.

-Sometimes, you can find some great keywords just by searching for your own keywords with Google.
+Sometimes, you can find some great keywords for dental SEO just by searching for your own keywords with Google.

 For example, I just searched for “teeth whitening” and saw an AdWords ad with this title: “Advanced LED Teeth Whitening.”